njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

-The `cd` command with no arguments is then run, with no output indicating an error or any output in general.
+The `cd` command with no arguments is then run.

+There is no output indicating an error nor any output in general.

 However, checking our current working directory with the `pwd` command shows that our current working directory has been changed to our home directory.
 This shows that using the `cd` command with no arguments results in our current working directory being changed to our home directory.

 ## Path to a directory as argument example: